flxo/rogcat/README.md

 ## Profiles

 Optionally `rogcat` reads a (`toml` formated) configuration file if present.
 This configuration may include tracing profiles ('-p') and settings.
-The possible options in the config file are a subset of the command line options.
+The possible options in the configuration file are a subset of the command line options.
 The configuration file is read from the location set in the environment variable `ROGCAT_PROFILES` or a fixed pathes depending on your OS:

 * MacOS: `$HOME/Library/Application Support/rogcat/profiles.toml`